klevzoff/EnumStrings/README.md

   In other words, only default compiler-assigned values should be used.
   This works fine for the intended use-case: converting user inputs into integral constants that represent options/alternatives that are switched upon.
   This does not work if underlying numerical values have a meaning of their own and must be custom.
-* There is no check that the number of strings provided in the macro call matches the number of user-defined enumeration constants.
+* There is no check by default that the number of strings provided in the macro call matches the number of user-defined enumeration constants.
   The user is responsible for keeping the macro invocation up-to-date with enum definition.
+  It is also now possible to declare a special enumeration value named `END` as the last constant of enumeration type.
+  If it is present, its value (that should be default-assigned by the compiler) will be used to check the number of strings passed to the macro invocation at compile time.

 Usage
 -----